 Connected TV, or “Pure CTV” as it’s sometimes called, is a premium product.
 Connected TV pre-roll ads play on your internet-connected TV and are almost always unskippable.
 Audiences watching a Connected TV device are having an immersive “TV experience” and are typically sitting on a couch or lying in bed when they see your ads.

 Popular subscription services like Netflix, Amazon Prime Video, HBO GO, and Disney+ are supported by subscription fees, not pre-roll ads.
 So advertising campaigns will never be displayed in those apps.
-But there are plenty of ad-supported CTV apps including FOX News, CNN, Pluto, HGTV, Lifetime, NBC and a slew of local apps like KSL TV to name a few.
+But there are plenty of ad-supported CTV apps including FOX News, CNN, Pluto, HGTV, Lifetime, NBC and a slew of local media apps.

 Common qualities of a CTV advertising campaign include unskippable ads, live inventory, and episodic content.
 As a result, CTV inventory is sold at a premium and the buyer should expect to pay a higher CPM for Connected TV.